DianaSuvorova/eslint-plugin-html-tailwind/README.md

 # eslint-plugin-html-tailwind

-An ESLint plugin for tailwind in HTML.
+An ESLint plugin for [tailwindcss](https://tailwindcss.com/) in HTML.

 ## 🚀 Installation